juanfernandes/juanfernandes-uk/src/blog/automatic-copyright-year-in-perch-cms.md

   - auto update copyright year
   - perch
   - grabaperch
-customPostImg: 'intro--code-img'
+customPostImg: "intro--code-img"
-postImage: 'v1579162296/computer-18363301920-1.jpg'
+postImage: "v1579162296/computer-18363301920-1.jpg"
-date: 2017-02-06T08:30:22.891Z
+date: 2017-02-06T08:30:22Z
 tags:
   - development
 ---
-One of the things I still get asked to do a lot by clients, ones that don't have a site that is managed by a CMS - is to update their copyright year on the footer.
+One of the things I still get asked to do a lot by clients, ones that don't have a site that is managed by a CMS - is to update their copyright year on the footer.{.lead}

 Now, this is fairly easy to do using PHP on its own, just using this line of code: